 Man jumps to his death in front of visitors at Grand Canyon Skywalk

-A man jumped from the Grand Canyon on Saturday, plunging to his death in front of other visitors at the Skywalk attraction, an official said Monday.
+A man jumped from the Grand Canyon on Saturday, plunging to his death in front of other visitors at the Skywalk bridge, an official said Monday.

 The incident occurred around 4:30 p.m. when the 28-year-old man climbed over a safety barrier and jumped, a spokesperson for Grand Canyon West said in an email to CBS News.
 Grand Canyon West is home to the see-through glass bridge which allows guests to get an aerial look at the canyon.